yconst/burro/README.md

 ### Requirements

 Using Burro you can build either a RC-style Ackermann steering car, or a Differential steering car (like a three-wheel robot).
-Depending on your hardware Burro will automatically select and setup the right kind of vehicle.
+Depending on your hardware Burro will automatically select and setup the right kind of vehicle each time you run it.
+Thus you may share the same SD card among different vehicles without any changes.

 #### Hardware